Dynamics of a Galaxy at z > 10 Explored by JWST Integral Field Spectroscopy: Hints of Rotating Disk Suggesting Weak Feedback: Analysis and Results

 \subsection{Morphology}

 We make the narrow band image or the so-called moment-0 map of \ciii\ by summing up the data cube in the wavelength direction within the velocity range of $-500~\kms$ to $800 ~\kms$ around the centroid of [\ciii$\lambda1907$.
-The moment-0 map in the left panel of Figure \ref{fig:mom_maps} shows a slight spatial extension from NE to SW, which is consistent with the descriptions in \cite{Maiolino+23b}.
-However, the funnel-shaped geometry extended towards the SW is not clearly seen in our median stack results after removing the 3 frame affected by the guiding problem.
+In the left panel of Figure \ref{fig:mom_maps} we show the moment-0 map together with the 2, 4, 6, and 8 $\sigma$ contours.
+Similar to the one presented in \cite{Maiolino+23b}, the 4 and 6 $\sigma$ contours are spatially extended from northwest to southeast, which is consistent with the position angle of NIRCam images modelled by \cite{Tacchella+23}.
+On the other hand, we find extended component in north and south direction from the 2 $\sigma$ contour.
+With the current data, we cannot conclude whether the outskirt of \ciii\ morphology is given by an extended disk or a separated component such as galactic outflows.
 We fit the moment-0 map with a Sersic model using \texttt{galfit} \citep{Peng+02,Peng+10}.
 The shape of PSF we measure in Section \ref{data} is convolved with the model during the fitting.
 We obtain a Sersic index of $n<0.5$ but with large uncertainties.
-We thus adopt the fiducial fitting result with a $n=1$ Sersic profile and obtain a half-light radius of $R_\mathrm{e}=294\pm45~\mathrm{pc}$ as shown in Table \ref{tab:results}. \cite{Tacchella+23} find the NIRCam images of GN-z11 are composed of a central unresolved component and a extended exponential component.
-Effective radius of \ciii~ is even larger than the extended component ($R_\mathrm{e}=196\pm12~\mathrm{pc}$) that is composed of more matured stellar population than the central region.
-In Figure \ref{fig:radial}, we show the radial profile of \ciii\ emission that is more extended than those of the continuum and PSF.
-The enclosed light profile is derived by integrating the fluxes within a series of circular apertures that oversample the moment-0 map.
-From the enclosed light profile, we derive the half-light radius of $R_\mathrm{e}\sim285$ pc after subtracting the size of PSF, which is consistent with the once derived from galfit fitting.
+We thus adopt the fiducial fitting result with a $n=1$ Sersic profile and obtain a half-light radius of $R_\mathrm{e}=221 \pm 42~\mathrm{pc}$ as shown in Table \ref{tab:results}. \cite{Tacchella+23} find the NIRCam images of GN-z11 are composed of a central unresolved component and a extended exponential component.
+Effective radius of \ciii~ is consistent with the extended component ($R_\mathrm{e}=196\pm12~\mathrm{pc}$) that is composed of more matured stellar population than the central region.
+In Figure \ref{fig:radial}, we show the radial profile of \ciii\ surface brightness that is more extended than that of PSF.
+The surface brightness profile is derived by integrating the fluxes within a series of annulus apertures that oversample the moment-0 map.
+From the surface brightness profile, we derive the half-light radius of $R_\mathrm{e}\sim300$ pc after subtracting the size of PSF, which is broadly consistent with the once derived from galfit fitting.
 The \ciii\ morphology is clearly extended and resolved, which enables further kinematic analysis.